kourbou/how-to-hyperv-arch/README.md

 ## 12. Accessing the virtual machine's files from Windows Explorer

 Windows 10 Pro has support for mounting NFS file servers as network drives.
-Use the following steps to mount the virtual machine's root:
+Use the following steps to mount the home directory as a network drive:

 Firstly you need to enable NFS support on the Windows side:
 - Open "Programs and Features" in the Control Panel (`appwiz.cpl`).